Блог

 Travel Requirements and Accessibility: Passport, Insurance, Mobility

-Get your passport valid for at least six months beyond your travel dates and secure comprehensive travel insurance with medical and evacuation coverage before booking any private tour of Salt Lake, Blue Eye & Shark Bay. источник will guide you to the latest entry requirements; verify with the official government site for your nationality before you depart.
+Make sure your passport's valid for at least six months past your travel dates and get comprehensive travel insurance with medical and evacuation cover before booking any private tour of Salt Lake, Blue Eye & Shark Bay.
+The source will guide you to the latest entry requirements; double-check with the official government site for your nationality before you leave.
 Efficient planning will keep your time on the road short and your experiences rich.

 • Passport and visa